 So you’re planning your first trip to Colonial Williamsburg?
 Or perhaps it’s been a while since your last visit?
 Awesome, we can’t wait to share this amazing place with you!
 We’re here to help you plan your visit so you can get the most out of your stay.

 Get ready to experience the living, breathing 18th-century colonial capital.
-A mile long and half a mile wide, the Historic Area boasts 15 historic sites and 22 historic trades.
+A mile long and half a mile wide, the Historic Area boasts 301 acres of historic sites and trades to explore.
 Discover our two world-class art museums with thousands of objects on display.
 Meet the people who bring history to life at programs and events throughout the day.

 Planning ahead is key to getting the most out of your visit.
 We’re sharing our tips on what to do during a three-day visit.
-Download our multi-day itinerary planner to pick your must-sees out and build your schedule.
 Plus, we’ve asked our fans to share their favorite activities and tips below as well!

 Hit the Favorites